How to Find Whom a Phone Number Belongs To and Block Them

 1. Search on Google

-In 2021, people usually start with Google for nearly every question they need to get answered.
+In 2022, most people will use Google to answer all of their questions.
 Finding out who is calling you is no different.
 This option is usually the first place to go because Google’s algorithm is so well-programmed that you can instantly find out if the phone number is coming from a business.

 Even with its algorithmic accuracy, Google isn’t the best way to identify a phone number; but it is fast.
 You will usually see many websites that let you provide feedback on a number, submit a review, or help identify phone numbers.
 It isn’t always the most informative, but it can often identify a reputable business number.